ggsmith842/CIC-Analysis/README.md

 # CIC-Analysis
+### Cryptocurrency - Index Correlation Analysis

-Analysis of the relationship between  index funds and cryptocurrency prices.
+**Analysis of the relationship between  index funds prices and cryptocurrency prices. ** <br>

+#### Problem Statement <br>

+Can we determine a relationship between cryptocurrency prices and the performance of the overall market.
+For example, is there a relationship between Ethereum and the S&P 500?